parkermac/LPM/obsmod/README.md

 You have to edit it by hand to tell it which year, which data sources, and which model runs to consider.

+**NOTE**: You must first have run the cast extraction for each model run and year you want to consider.
+This is done using the tools in `LO/extract/cast`.
+See the shell script there called `multi_source_cast_extraction.sh` for an example.

 The output is a pickled dict with a name like:

 LPM_output/obsmod/multi_bottle_2017.p